Octobug/notes/linguistics/second_language_acquisition/english/grammar/perfect_tense.md

     stayed        moved
 ```

-- `例 1`: I had stayed in America for two years when he moved here.
+- `1`: I had stayed in America for two years when he moved here.
-- `例 2`: I had earned 1,000 words by the end of last year.
+- `2`: I had earned 1,000 words by the end of last year.
-- `例 3`: We had studied English for six years when we entered college.
+- `3`: We had studied English for six years when we entered college.

-  这句如果改为谈一般情况，则需要说成:
+`3` 如果改为谈一般情况，则需要说成：

-  `例 4`: We have studied English for six years when we enter college.
+- `4`: We have studied English for six years when we enter college.

-- `例 5`:
+- `5`:
   - A: It's already 10 o'clock.
 I guess Bob and Amy won't be coming to the
     party.
   - B: They called at nine to say that they'd been help up.